MichaelBrauner/choosy/README.md

 ## Testing

 Choosy uses [Cypress](https://www.cypress.io/) for testing.
 So you are able to start the testsuite with this command:

 ```shell
 yarn tests
 ```

 If you want to use the cypress client to debug your tests in a real browser, you have to start the `http-server` first then you can open the cypress-suite:

 ```shell
 yarn http-server -c-1 &
 yarn cypress open
 ```

-You can actually use the `test.sh` script for testing:
+Actually you can use the `test` script for testing:

 ```shell
 sh test
 ```

 Don't forget to stop the server after you are done:

 ```shell
 CTRL + c # to stop the cypress suite